mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 The problem with *repeating elections over and over is that any applications accessing the data will have to pause all activity and wait until a primary is elected*.
 An *even number of nodes increases the chances an election has to be repeated*, so we generally try to keep an *odd number in our replica sets*.
 Another important aspect of *elections is the priority assigned to each node in a set*.

-Priority is essentially the likelihood that a node will become the primary during an election.

-The default primary for a node is 1, and any node with priority 1 or higher can be elected primary.

-We can increase the priority of a node if we want it to be more likely at this node becomes primary.
+*Priority* is essentially the likelihood that a *node will become the primary during an election.
+The default primary for a node is 1, and any node with priority 1 or higher can be elected primary*.
+We can *increase the priority of a node if we want it to be more likely at this node becomes primary*.
 But changing this value alone does not guarantee that.

-We can also set the priority of node to be 0 if we never want that node to become primary.
+We can also set the *priority of node to be 0 if we never want that node to become primary*.

 A priority 0 node can still vote in elections, but it can't run for election.